Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 ### Config commands

 >1.
-Config command to enable/disable of dumping  core of a process.
+Config command to enable/disable the coredump generation of processes.
 >2.
 Config command to store the details of exporting tech-support data to an external server which includes remote server name, path, transfer protocol type and the user credentials.
 >2.
 Config command to enable/disable the tech-support export
 >3.
-Config command  configure the tech-support export periodic interval.
+Config command  to configure the tech-support export periodic interval.

 ### Show commands
 > 1. Show commands to display the core file information